pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

       (recur))))
 ```

-Is `get-input` doing more than one thing?
+Is `get-input` still doing more than one thing?
 Well, it is if we think that it gets the input and checks if it is valid.
 But it is not if we consider that `get-input` returns a valid input and only that.
 So we can then pass the returned value from `get-input` to `move`, that could be re-written like this:

 ```clojure
 (defn move